teachamantofish/cv/rst/index.rst

     * - Compliance docs
       - Expert level.
 HIPPA, SOC, PCI, FEDRamp, Common Criteria.
 No experience in Fintech.
     * - Whitepapers, data sheets
       - Competent level.
 Too many to count.
 Domain expertise is required to reach an expert level.
     * - Scripting, automation
       - Expert level for a writer.
 See video.
-I'm neither an engineer nor a web developer.
+I'm neither an engineer nor a web developer, but repetitive tasks are always scripted.
     * - Other key skills
       - Templates/pipeline/process, analytics, usability, self-driven, localization, enterprise support.